mohamedismail37/Person-Exercise/README.md

-## Person Exercise
+# Person Exercise
-Small project using OOP priciples as :
+Small project using OOP principles as :
-# Encapsulation & Abstraction
+## Encapsulation & Abstraction